Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/developer-considerations/dev-workflow-codespaces.md

 Github Codespaces provides a simple solution to develop both the web application (Next.js) and the CMS development (data modelling, templates, rendering items etc…) in a common workspace without using Docker.

-Using Codespaces also allows XM Cloud to access the development site for the web application over the internet which means Pages and Experience Editor will be able to use the application being developed.
+Using Codespaces also allows SitecoreAI to access the development site for the web application over the internet which means Pages and Experience Editor will be able to use the application being developed.
 This bypasses having to deploy the application for components to be tested within the Pages/Experience Editor environment.

 ### Creating the Codespaces Configuration